 Data Analytics Specialization (Online Only)

 The Data Analytics specialization will prepare students for placement in career-track jobs in the high-demand area of data analytics.
-Students will be education in core subject areas of statistics, data analytics and business intelligence.
+Students will be educated in the core subject areas of statistics, data analytics and business intelligence.

 Business Core